DigitalGeographyLab/green-path-server/CONTRIBUTING.md

 # Contributing

 Please bear in mind that the current objective of the project is to develop a proof-of-concept of a green path route planner rather than a production ready service.
-This objective is used as an (bad) excuse for the lack of tests and many unoptimized chunks of code in this repository.

 You are most welcome to add feature requests or bug reports in the issue tracker.